emac-utd/ad-hoc/README.md

 Extensions can be built using the included rakefile.
 Only the Firefox build is functional so far.

-##Getting the extension##
+##Ways to Get the Extension##

-Build from source (requires [Mozilla's Add-on SDK](https://addons.mozilla.org/en-US/developers/builder)) Download the .xpi file from (not available yet) and manually install the file on Firefox's "Add-ons" page.
+* Build from source (requires [Mozilla's Add-on SDK](https://addons.mozilla.org/en-US/developers/builder))
+* Download the .xpi file from (not available yet) and manually install the file on Firefox's "Add-ons" page.

 ##Reference Server##
 Requires [Node.js](http://nodejs.org/)